-Care home staff have been at the forefront of the pandemic, facing multiple stressors associated with limiting infection transmission and providing care for large numbers of residents being ill and dying with COVID-19, a novel disease where little was known initially and guidance was delayed and continually subject to updates.
-Care home staff had to acquire new skills and change working practices to adapt to the demands required of them in a constantly changing environment and with varying levels of support from external agencies (Marshall et al., 2021).
-Simultaneously, care home staff have a responsibility to protect the social environment within residences because CHs provide the dual purpose of being a home and a centre that provides 24-hour care.
-Implementing, managing and coping with ICMs have posed challenges for care home staff across all levels and roles and impacted resident care and staff well-being.
-Staff are key to resident well-being and successful implementation of ICMs (Greenberg, 2020; Nyashanu et al., 2020).
-Yet very little research has explored the challenges experienced by care home staff in implementing and coping with new ICMs during the COVID-19 pandemic.
+In many countries the SARS-CoV-2 virus spread rapidly within and between care-homes (CHs) during 2020-2021, causing disproportionate morbidity and multiple deaths amongst staff and residents (Comas-Herrera et al. 2021).
+UK government support initially focussed on the National Health Service (NHS), ensuring that it would not be overwhelmed by hospitalisations.
+Initially CHs did not receive the same level of support or preparedness, despite their populations being amongst the most vulnerable to COVID-19 infection (Rajan et al. 2020).
+Support differed between the NHS and the care-home sector in terms of guidance around infection control measures (ICMs), availability of personal protective equipment (PPE) provision and funding.
+By the end of June 2020, 31% of all UK COVID-related deaths were in CHs and care-home residents have continued to experience high mortality (Stevenson 2020).
+High numbers of excess deaths amongst carehome residents have been reported in many countries during the COVID-19 pandemic, likely, if not formally, attributable to the SARS-CoV-2 virus.
+In international comparisons, deaths in CHs are highly correlated to the total number of COVID-19 deaths in the population living outside CHs, despite differences in reporting between countries (Comas-Herrera et al. 2021; Sepulveda et al. 2020).
+Contributing modifiable factors in all countries are similar: delays in government guidance and limited specialist support, lack of understanding and misunderstandings around transmission and novel ICM burdens falling heavily on care-home staff (LTC Responses to COVID-19 2021).
+In the UK, national and devolved governments have provided COVID-19 specific guidance for care-homes, updating frequently as needed.
+Many other organisations with care-home interests at the forefront have also produced guidelines with regular updates, such as the World Health Organization, British Society of Geriatrics, Care Quality Commission and Skills for Care, to name just a few.
+However, seen as a whole, multiple guidelines have become burdensome to those implementing them.
+Care-home staff have been at the forefront of the pandemic, facing multiple stressors associated with limiting infection transmission and providing care for large numbers of residents being ill and dying with COVID-19, a novel disease where little was known initially and guidance was delayed and continually subject to updates.
+Care-home staff had to acquire new skills and change working practices to adapt to the demands required of them in a constantly changing environment and with varying levels of support from external agencies (Marshall et al. 2021).
+Simultaneously, care-home staff have a responsibility to protect the social environment within residences, because CHs provide the dual purpose of being a home and a centre providing 24-hour care.
+Implementing, managing and coping with ICMs has posed challenges for care-home staff across all levels and roles, while impacting resident care and staff wellbeing.
+Staff are key to resident wellbeing and successful implementation of ICMs (Greenberg 2020; Nyashanu et al. 2020).
+Yet very little research has explored the challenges experienced by care-home staff in implementing and coping with new ICMs during the COVID-19 pandemic.
 Such information is critical to deal with the current pandemic and enhance preparedness for future events.